 Gum disease is an infection that damages the soft tissue and bone that support your teeth.
-It’s typically caused by bacterial plaque build up which may result in tooth decay.
+It’s typically caused by bacterial plaque build-up which may result in tooth decay.
+There are varying degrees of gum disease.
+Typically, gum disease starts out as gingivitis which is mild and can be easily managed if promptly treated.
+A more advanced form of gum disease called periodontitis has more severe effects.
 Luckily, if you notice the symptoms early on, you can take control of your gum disease and get your gums back to being healthy.
 Here are some symptoms of gum disease to be aware of:

-- Having bad breath or a constant bad taste in your mouth
+- Having bad breath or a constant bad/sour taste in your mouth

 - Separating or loose permanent teeth

 - Swollen, red, or tender gums